 How do I choose a divorce lawyer?
 How do I file for divorce?
 How much will it cost?
 And if you have children, what about them?

 To help you work out what the right moves should be, we asked Ruth Bross, partner at London family law firm Bross Bennett LLP for her expert advice.

 Starting the divorce process – what do I do first?

 Reaching the decision that a marriage is at an end is rarely something which happens overnight.
-It’s not a decision that anyone takes lightly.
+It’s not a decision that anyone takes lightly and there are many reasons for divorce.
 It can be a long process, on some occasions taking many years.

 If you think your marriage might be in difficulty, don’t wait, go and see a relationship counsellor to see if things can be put back on track.

 While it’s usually one person who decides that a marriage is at an end, it will take two of you to agree to go to a counsellor and try and understand the problems you are facing and whether they can be fixed.